codeekage/firebase-cloud-functions-microservice/README.md

-# firebase-cloud-functions-microservice
+# Firestore Bookstore (firebase-cloud-functions-microservice)
 Microservice designed with Firebase Cloud Functions and Firestore

+## Features

+- Authentication
+- Email Verification on new sign ups
+- Unverified emails should deny read and write access
+- Email Notification on new books arrival
+- The email should also contain details and a link to view the newly added book

 ## Setups